Multifidelity Deep Operator Networks For Data-Driven and Physics-Informed Problems: Data-driven multifidelity DeepONets

 \subsubsection{Data generation}

-The basal friction field $\beta$ is one of the biggest controls on ice velocity.
-It cannot be measured directly and it is typically estimated by solving a PDE-constrained optimization problem \cite[e.g.][]{perego2014} to assimilate observation of the surface ice velocity.
-As a result, the basal friction field is affected by both uncertainties in the observations and in the uncertainties in the model.
 While it is possible to characterize the probability distribution for $\beta$ using a Bayesian inference approach \cite[e.g.][]{petra2014}, here we adopt a simplified log-normal distribution for $\beta$.
 We write the basal friction field as $\beta = \exp(\gamma)$, where $\gamma$ is normally distributed as

 Here $\beta_{\text{opt}}$ is the nominal value of $\beta$, often obtained by assimilating the observed velocities \cite{perego2014}, $l$ the correlation length and $a$ a scaling factor.
+The correlation length is associated to the smoothness of the samples: larger correlations lead to smoother fields.
+In this work we choose the correlation lengths so that there is enough spatial variability in the basal friction field to showcase our method while avoiding too small correlation lengths that would require larger training sets..
+For a discussion of varying the correlation length in the ice-sheet model, see \cite{he2023hybrid}.

-As a step towards enabling efficient uncertainty quantification, we use a DeepONet to find the depth-averaged velocity $\mathbf {\bar u}$ for an ice sheet as a function of the basal friction and ice-sheet thickness.
+As a step towards enabling efficient uncertainty quantification, we use a DeepONet to find the depth-averaged velocity $\mathbf {\bar u}$ for an ice-sheet as a function of the basal friction and ice-sheet thickness.
 In order to create data for training the DeepONet we sample values for beta according to \eqref{distribution}.
-For each sample $\beta_i$ one can solve, with a numerical method, the coupled thickness-velocity problem, and obtain values for the ice thickness $H_i^k(x,y)$ and velocities $\mathbf{\bar u}_i^k(x,y)$ at time $t^k$ that can be used to train the DeepONet (see Fig. \ref{fig:Ice-sheets-exact}).
+For each sample, $\beta_i$, one can solve, with a numerical method, the coupled thickness-velocity problem, and obtain values for the ice thickness $H_i^k(x,y)$ and velocities $\mathbf{\bar u}_i^k(x,y)$ at time $t^k$ that can be used to train the DeepONet (see Fig. \ref{fig:Ice-sheets-exact}).
+The Mono-Layer Higher-Order (MOLHO) model and the Shallow Shelf approximation (SSA) are solved with a finite element discretization implemented in FEniCS \cite{alnaes2015fenics}.
+The model uses continuous piece-wise linear finite elements for both the thickness and the velocity fields, and we solve the discretized problem with PETSc \cite{koric2023data} SNES nonlinear solvers.